Marc Balkin, Managing Partner, Hasso Plattner Ventures Africa

 Gibbon specializes in strategic business and corporate development, mergers and acquisitions, restructuring, and venture program initiation.
 His current focus is on business process outsourcing services and SaaS for the financial, health insurance, and employee benefit industries, loyalty business solutions, and technology, digital media, social media, and mobile application industry solutions.

-Tal Gilbert, Senior Vice President, Marketing and Innovation, The Vitality Group
+Tal Gilbert, CEO, Vitality USA, The Vitality Group

 Tal Gilbert has worked for Discovery (South Africa’s largest health insurer) in Johannesburg, London, Hong Kong and New York.
 During his time with the company, he has led international product development efforts, initially in the U.K. and more recently in Asia and the U.S. His primary work has been in internationalizing the Vitality program, an evidence-based, incentivized approach to improving health, and embedding this approach within established health and life insurance products.
 In the U.S., Vitality works with large employers to improve the health of their employees and is also integrated with insurance and payroll vendors through its co-branded partnerships, HumanaVitality and ADP Vitality.
 Gilbert is a Fellow of the U.K. Institute of Actuaries and a graduate of the University of the Witwatersrand and Magdalen College, Oxford.